On the geometric quantization of contact manifolds: Geometric quantization of contact manifolds

-\begin{definition} We say that a function $f\in C^\infty(M,\C)$ is {\bf CR-holomorphic} if $\overline{\partial}_bf = 0$. \end{definition} Let us now introduce the CR analogue of a holomorphic vector bundle \cite{DT,Ura}: \begin{definition} Let $(M,E_{1,0})$ be a strongly pseudoconvex CR manifold.
-We say that a complex vector bundle $\mathcal{V}\rightarrow (M,E_{1,0})$ is {\bf CR holomorphic} if there exists a differential operator
+\begin{definition} We say that a function $f\in C^\infty(M,\C)$ is {\bf CR-holomorphic} if $\overline{\partial}_bf = 0$. \end{definition} We now introduce the CR analogue of a holomorphic vector bundle \cite{DT,Tanaka,Ura}: \begin{definition} Let $(M,E_{1,0})$ be a strongly pseudoconvex CR manifold.
+We say that a complex vector bundle $\mathcal{V}\rightarrow (M,E_{1,0})$ is {\bf CR-holomorphic} if it is equipped with a differential operator

 such that for any $u\in\Gamma(M,\mathcal{V})$, $f\in C^\infty(M,\C)$ and $Z,W\in E_{1,0}$,